Transforming the Target Table

 0.00

 The validation was successfully constructed and we can see from the validation report table that all strings in b had lengths less than 10 characters.
-Also note that the icon under the TBL column is no longer a rightward-facing arrow, but one that is indicative of transformation.
+Also note that the icon under the TBL column is no longer a rightward-facing arrow, but one that is indicative of a transformation taking place.

 That transformation occurs only during interrogation and only for that validation step.
 Any prior or subsequent steps would normally use the as-provided small_table.
 Having the possibility for data transformation being isolated at the step level means that you don’t have to generate separate validation plans for each form of the data, you’re free to fluidly transform the target table as necessary for perform validations on different representations of the data.